Developing novel spatio-temporal models for large citizen science data sets

 The statement must be maximum 500 words detailing (1) your reason for applying for a doctoral studentship (i.e, why do you want to pursue doctoral studies) and (2) your fit with the proposed project (how your educational/professional/personal background has prepared you well to undertake research in this topic).

-We seek a candidate with a strong quantitative background, for example an MSc in Statistics or an MSc with high statistics content, or a background in ecological modelling.
+We seek a candidate with a strong quantitative background, for example an MSc in Statistics or an MSc with high statistics content.
 Experience coding in R, or similar, is essential.
 An interest in conservation and ecology is advantageous.
-Quantitative ecologists are encouraged to apply.

 The University of Kent requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 For more information on English language requirements, please visit this page.